 In September 2021, the Company entered into the second amended and restated credit agreement with Subsidiary of Private Company G to, among other things, increase the total loan commitments by \$53.4 million in three tranches, with approximately \$10.0 million allocated to ABW and the remaining \$43.4 million allocated to the Company.
 ABW's commitment was ultimately transferred to AFCIF.
-In August 2022, the Company committed an additional \$8.1 million under credit agreement with Subsidiary of Private Company G. Following the expansion, the Company now holds \$73.5 million in commitments, of which the Company has funded approximately \$73.0 million in total principal amount.
+In August 2022, the Company committed an additional \$8.1 million under credit agreement with Subsidiary of Private Company G. Following the expansion, the Company now holds \$73.5 million in commitments.
+The Company's outstanding principal balance under the credit facility with Subsidiary of Private Company G was approximately \$80.6 million, which is fully funded.
 Subsidiary of Private Company G failed to make its cash interest payment due July 1, 2023 in arrears for the month of June, and the Company placed the borrower on non-accrual as of June 1, 2023.
 In connection therewith, the Company has initiated a consensual foreclosure proceeding with respect to certain of the borrower's assets in Pennsylvania, with the expectation that the net cash proceeds of the public auction will be used to prepay a portion of the principal outstanding under the credit facility.
-Subsidiary of Private Company G also intends to sell certain non-core, non-collateral assets to pay the overdue interest amount and generate additional capital for the expansion of its New Jersey operations.
+The Company entered into a forbearance agreement with Subsidiary of Private Company G in September 2023, which carves out the consensual foreclosure proceeding described above, pursuant to which the Company agreed to forbear from exercising certain remedies as a result of certain defaults under the credit agreement.
+In exchange for such forbearance, Subsidiary of Private Company G agreed to, among other things, sell certain assets, including certain collateral, the proceeds of which will be applied to the outstanding obligations under the credit agreement with Private Company G, to provide certain additional collateral, and to contribute additional cash equity to be held in escrow by AFC Agent.
+As amended by the forbearance agreement entered into with Subsidiary of Private Company G, the borrower was required to pay interest of \$0.8 million pro rata to the lender group for the month of September and must pay \$1.0 million pro rata to the lender group for each of the months of October, November, and December.
+Subsidiary of Private Company G paid September and October interest in accordance with the terms of the forbearance agreement, which was due October 1, 2023 and November 1, 2023, respectively, and the credit facility was restored to accrual status.